Alter Ego Doctrine

 Immutable Audit Trail

-An immutable audit trail is a tamper-proof log that records every action taken on a document — who created it, when it was created, when it was signed, when it was finalized, and every state transition in between.
+An immutable audit trail is a tamper-evident log that records every action taken on a document — who created it, when it was created, when it was signed, when it was finalized, and every state transition in between.
 “Immutable” means these log entries cannot be edited, deleted, or backdated once written.
 The record is permanent.

 This matters for LLC governance because disputes often hinge not just on whether a document exists, but on when it was created and whether it was modified after the fact.
 An immutable audit trail provides verifiable answers to both questions.
 Every timestamp is fixed at the moment the action occurred, and the full sequence of events is preserved in order.